+Prerequisite: WRTG 101 or WRTG 101S.
+Recommended: GVPT 200.
 An examination of the changing face of international affairs in a post-Cold War world and the role of the United States in the evolving international order.
+The aim is to recognize and explain trends in international affairs, apply theoretical frameworks in international relations, and analyze world events to explain and evaluate global developments.
 Focus is on the roles of key international institutions, states, nonstate actors, and globalization in the evolution of global relations since the collapse of the Soviet Union.
-Discussion also covers various influences on contemporary affairs, including migration, disease, economic development, and terrorism.
+Discussion also covers various influences on contemporary affairs, including technology, migration, disease, economic development, and terrorism.